JuliaDataCubes/YAXArrays.jl/docs/src/cube_access.md

-# Accessing the Datat Cube
+# Accessing the Data Cube

 ## Open a datacube